 Choose the car that’s right for your lifestyle post-graduation

 Visit the U.S. Department of Energy’s site and use its online tool to view the average annual fuel costs for any vehicles you are considering.
-You can narrow your search down by year, make and model, or view recommendations for the most fuel-efficient cars.

 Size and add-ons

 When deciding the right size for your vehicle, consider its day-to-day uses.
 Post-grad housing often comes with limited parking, which can make a compact a perfect option.
 If you intend to tow or transport items, you likely require something bigger, like a crossover or pickup truck.

 As a young driver, keeping yourself and your passengers safe should be top-of-mind.
 When shopping used, request a copy of the vehicle history report.
 It includes maintenance records and discloses if the car has been involved in accidents.